aankit/aankit.github.io/_posts/2020-02-22-cs4all-blueprint.md

 - Mapped community input to the Advanced Placement CS Princples and Scratch Computational Thinking frameworks.

-- Leveraged the work of the research community to develop CS Perspectives: Explorer, Creatore, Innovator and Citizen to provide teachers with a flexible learning progression that wasn't rigidly mapped to grades.
+- Leveraged the work of the research community to develop CS Perspectives - Explorer, Creatore, Innovator and Citizen - to provide teachers with a flexible learning progression that wasn't rigidly mapped to grades.

 - Developed, managed or contracted development of all written and video content.